 HTML stands for HYPERTEXT MARKUP LANGUAGE.

-The WORLD WIDE WEB, which is commonly known as www (The same www which is written before any web address) is a world level network of computers which exchanges information among them.
+The WORLD WIDE WEB, which is commonly known as www (The same www which is written before any web address) is a world-level network of computers that exchanges information among them.
 The information can be in any form e.g. text, graphics or multimedia and we can benefit by exchanging information between different geographies and cultures.

 WORLD WIDE WEB WORKING

 The world wide web is an interconnected system of computers and machines which are connected with each other through the data transmitting lines.
 Mainly there are two types of Machines.